13 days Bangkok to Hanoi

 Day 6 – Luang Prabang, Laos

-Today you will fly to Luang Prabang.
+The adventure tour moves on to Laos!
+Today, fly to Luang Prabang.
 Upon on arrival you will transfer to your hostel and sit down for an optional group dinner.
 Afterwards, why not pay a visit to Hmong Night Market, a venue for traditional music, crafts and food.

 Day 7 – Luang Prabang, Laos